JUSTICE IS SOFT-SERVED

 Back to square one.
 How?

 Then by pure chance, I ran into an article on the notorious one-ingredient ice cream that is simply pureed frozen bananas, and found a clue to why something that should have ended up as a puddle of brown water, could miraculously become “ice cream” instead.
 The clue is pectin.
 A gelatin-like substance found in plants (also in the 20-something ingredients in commercial frozen yogurt), especially high in bananas, that acts as a binding-agent that… holds the bashed bananas together against the world.
 But I wasn’t familiar with pectin… instead, I had a box of long-neglected gelatin on the shelf that all of a sudden looked very friendly.
 Of course, if I hadn’t been such a narcissist… I would’ve found a lot of frozen yogurt-recipes online using gelatin before I even conducted my own test.
 BUT, in a way I’m glad I didn’t.
+I just got out my frozen yogurt maker (by which I mean myself) and got to work.

 Most of those recipes uses too little gelatin, and sugar (instead of honey) that require cooking and a long time of chilling, and then again in the end, hard-frozen for no apparent reason!
 Soft serve!
 Soft serve!!
 That’s the only purpose of frozen yogurt, is it not?!
 Why did you think it was healthier?!
 Plus when you freeze gelatin, it looses its gooey-ness and thickness, and become nothing but ordinary homemade frozen dessert filled with large ice-crystals.